deepsourcelabs/hiring-challenges/golang.md

 Feature | Description
 ------- | ----------
-**TCP Based Protocol** | Users should be able to interact with your password manager over a simple TCP connection using a simple text based protocol.
+**TCP-based Protocol** | Users should be able to interact with your password manager over a simple TCP connection using a simple text-based protocol.
 **User Management** | A new user should be able to sign up with a master password using a `signup <password>` command.
 The user should be able to login and logout of a session using simple commands.
 **Password Management** | The user should be able to create, retrieve, update and delete passwords.
 Each password can have a label associated with it.
 Look below for an example of the command.